Big Pot of Beans

-Place soaked beans and water in a large pot.
+Place soaked beans and 5 cups water in a large pot.
 Simmer beans gently, stirring occasionally, until they're tender, about 1 1/2 hours.
 Season generously with salt and pepper.

 Some variations on the basic recipe:

 Power Beans: Cook a 4- to 5-inch piece dried kombu in with the beans.
 When the beans are done, cut the kombu into thin strips and stir it back into the beans.

-Beans with Aromatic Vegetables: Add about 1 1/2 cups total chopped fresh vegetables, such as onion, carrot, celery or fennel in any combination.
+Beans with Aromatic Vegetables: Add about 1 1/2 cups total chopped fresh vegetables, such as onions, carrots, celery or fennel in any combination.

-Cuban Black Beans: Add 1 chopped onion, 1 teaspoon ground cumin, 2 tablespoons fresh oregano and 4 cloves chopped garlic to black beans in the original recipe.
+Cuban Black Beans: Add 1 chopped onions, 1 teaspoon ground cumin, 2 tablespoons fresh oregano and 4 cloves chopped garlic to black beans in the original recipe.
 Sprinkle with lime juice after cooking.

 Southern-style Beans: Use navy beans or black-eyed peas.
-Add 1 smoked turkey leg, 1 cup chopped onion and 1 small can chopped tomatoes.
+Add 1 smoked turkey leg, 1 cup chopped onions and 1 small can chopped tomatoes.
 Shred the turkey meat after the beans are cooked and add it back to the pot.